rust-lang/rust/text/0000-macro-reform.md

 though working out the details is far outside the scope of this RFC.

 We are free to change the AST and parsing after 1.0 as long as the old syntax still works.
-So we could have a separate enum varient for procedural macros parsed as function decls.
+So we could have a separate enum variant for procedural macros parsed as function decls.

 ## `$crate`